-Students who have completed 12 hours or less of college credits at the time of application will be evaluated primarily on the basis of their high school record.
-Such students should submit all materials as listed under "Applying for Admission-Freshmen," above, and must also submit their official college transcript(s).
+Students who have completed 12 hours or less of college credits at the time of application will be evaluated primarily on the basis of their high school record and standardized admission test scores.
+Such students should submit all materials as listed under "Applying for Admission-Freshmen," on page 62, and must also submit their official college transcript(s).

-Students who have completed more than 12 hours of college credit at the time of application will be evaluated on the basis of their prior college record and should submit the following materials for consideration:
+Students who have completed more than 12 hours of college credit at the time of application will be evaluated primarily on the basis of their prior college record and should submit the following materials for consideration:

-- A completed Hood College application for admission (Part 1) or the Common Application.
+- A completed Hood College application for admission.
 The Hood application is available in paper or electronic versions.
-The electronic version can be found at www.hood.edu/admissions. - A \$35 application fee (the fee will be waived for students submitting Hood's electronic application). - The College/University Report for Transfer Students (Part 2), completed by the academic advisor, Registrar, or Dean of Students at the student's most recently-attended institution. - Official college transcript(s), sent directly from the college or university to the Office of Admissions.
+The electronic version can be found at www.hood.edu/admissions. - A \$35 application fee (the fee will be waived for students submitting Hood's electronic application). - The College/University Report for Transfer Students, completed by the academic adviser, Registrar or Dean of Students at the student's most recently-attended institution. - Official college transcript(s), sent directly from the college or university Registrar to the Office of Admissions. - An admissions essay. - In some cases we may also ask for an official high school transcript and SAT or ACT test scores.